mesb/mesb.github.io/_posts/2016-08-16-on-methods-of-my-craft.md

 Our world is made of an infinitude of problems and may be solutions.
 Resources are scarce.
 We are constantly faced with the issue of targeting this infinitude with a finite set of tools, ideas and solutions.
-By extending our relatively finite systems, we achieve wider systems that can tackle the infinitde set of probems we began with.
+By extending our relatively finite systems, we achieve wider systems that can tackle the infinite set of probems we began with.
 Inherently, we try to capture the infite with the finite.